Nursing PhD

 What Makes this PhD in Nursing Program Unique

 The faculty, program, college and University are strongly committed to research that promotes health and health equity and are dedicated to engaging with communities to promote optimum health outcomes.
-Interprofessional and interdisciplinary curricula are valued and a robust, active and engaging learning environment is promoted and nurtured.
+Interprofessional and interdisciplinary curricula are valued, and a robust, active and engaging learning environment is promoted and nurtured.
 Faculty mentors are dedicated to the learning experiences of students.
-Students are an important participant in the opportunities of Drexel University's College of Nursing and Health Professions, a forward-thinking, progressive, effective and collaborative health care educational enterprise.
+Students are important participants in the opportunities of Drexel University's College of Nursing and Health Professions, a forward-thinking, progressive, effective and collaborative health care educational enterprise.

 Additional Information